Kevin P. Chavous: Second council term

 On December 30, 1996, Chavous was elected chairman of the Council's Committee on Education, Libraries and Recreation.
 Ward 3 council member Kathy Patterson, a veteran education activist, also fought for the chairmanship.
-Patterson strongly criticized Chavous' commitment to educational reform, but Council Chairman David A. Clarke awarded the post to Chavous after he publicly declared education reform to be the biggest issue facing the sity.
+Patterson strongly criticized Chavous' commitment to educational reform, but Council Chairman David A. Clarke awarded the post to Chavous after he publicly declared education reform to be the biggest issue facing the city.
 Patterson, however, won an agreement that stripped jurisdiction over labor issues from Chavous' committee and gave it to the Committee on Government Operations (chaired by Patterson).
 During his first year in office, the District of Columbia Public Schools undertook an emergency $50 million project to repair leaking and structurally unsound roofs at several public schools.
 The project was significantly mismanaged, and forced a delay in the opening of the school year.
 Chavous ordered a hearing on the issue in September 1997, but a significant number of parents of schoolchildren complained he had not provided enough oversight and acted too late.
 In March 1997, Chavous sponsored another significant piece of legislation, a resolution disapproving a construction contract for the highly controversial Barney Circle Freeway.

 Chavous also opposed construction of a new convention center in the city.
 As late as May 27, 1998, Chavous said he had not decided whether to support the project.
 But he voted to oppose it during the council's vote on June 2, arguing that plans to build a convention center smaller than many then under construction was "a plan to build a second-tier convention center".